Rivas Department: Overview

-Rivas is known for its fertile soil and beautiful beaches.
+Rivas is known for its fertile soil and beaches.
 Throughout the department, there are many sugar cane, plantain, tobacco, and other crop plantations.
 The department borders Lake Nicaragua to the east and the Pacific Ocean to the west.
 The southern part of the department borders with Costa Rica.
-A small fishermen village, called San Juan del Sur, has turned into a popular tourist attraction because of the great beaches in the area.
+A small fishermen village, called San Juan del Sur, has turned into a popular tourist attraction because of its access to beaches in the area.
 Another major tourist attraction is Ometepe, a large volcanic island inhabited by about 32,000 people (2005 census).
-Some Nawat Nicarao tribals still live around small towns.
+Nawat Nicarao people still inhabit the department.